 Azure Logic Apps helps you create and run automated integration workflows that can scale in the cloud.
 This article describes how billing and pricing work for Azure Logic Apps.
-For specific pricing information, see Azure Logic Apps Pricing.
+For pricing rates, see Logic Apps Pricing.

 Consumption pricing model

 For new logic apps that run in the public or "global" Azure Logic Apps service, you pay only for what you use.
 These logic apps use a consumption-based plan and pricing model.
-In your logic app definition, each step is an action, and Azure Logic Apps meters all the actions that run in your logic app.
+In your logic app, each step is an action, and Azure Logic Apps meters all the actions that run in your logic app.

 - Triggers, which are special actions.
 All logic apps require a trigger as the first step.